Mungert69/NetworkMonitorML/README.md

 - Informational logs capture batch summaries (`timesfm summary …`) alongside structured JSON samples (first four and last two rows) so on-call engineers can see residuals, gates, and martingale values without replaying the run.
 - `MonitorMLService` rolls those predictions into `DetectionResult` objects, counting detections, tracking first-occurrence timestamps, averaging residuals for flagged points, and recording minimum p-values / maximum martingale values.
 Windows downshift after multiple quiet runs and spring back to the configured maximum as soon as martingale/alerts heat up.
 - Updated results persist to the `PredictStatus` records and publish through Rabbit so downstream alerting services can fan out notifications.
+- Alerts require both change and spike detections before the `AlertFlag` is set, which keeps noise from single-mode detections out of downstream paging.

 ## Model configuration reference